Cancer Research UK logo.

 Skin

-Neuroblastoma that spreads to the skin can give it a blue black colour, as if it were bruised.
+Neuroblastoma that spreads to the skin can give it a blueish red colour, as if it were bruised.
+The appearance might be different depending on your child’s skin tone.
 Sometimes, there are small, raised, discoloured lumps.
-These can look like blueberries on the skin.

 Liver